curi/fi/docs/books/the-choice/index.md

 use that language here.)
 The way to do this is the scientist's approach: we can know about and prepare for the world in such a way that failures become opportunities to learn, and we can find that energising.
-Common perceptions of reality have two problems: avoiding using brain power because we think we don't have it, problems & solutions must be super complex, so we dont have the right tools; and an unwillingness to see reality for what it is, and applying the wrong knowledge in search of the soln.
+Common perceptions of reality have two problems: avoiding using brain power because we think we don't have it, problems & solutions must be super complex, so we don't have the right tools; and an unwillingness to see reality for what it is, and applying the wrong knowledge in search of the solution.
 The chapter ends with the conjecture that complex reality is actually simple, and Eli and Efrat agree to analyse a big apparel company to figure it out, next time on The Choice.

 ## Chapters 2 and 3